Overview

 There are other invoicing items besides imputed interest to which you are subject, per your Program Management Agreement.

-Please reach out to your technical account manager for more details.
+Reach out to your technical account manager for more details.

 Note: receivables sold and purchased do not include any fees or interest charged to your end customer.
 Since those funds are not originated by Lead, they will not need to be sold.

-Please reach out to your technical account manager for more details.
+Reach out to your technical account manager for more details.

 Note: receivables sold and purchased do not include any fees or interest charged to your end customer.
 Since those funds are not originated by Lead, they will not need to be sold.